Todor Kolev (footballer, born 1989)

-Todor Kolev (Тодор Колев; born 22 September 1989 in Varna) is a Bulgarian former footballer who played as a midfielder.
+Todor Kolev (Тодор Колев; born 22 September 1989) is a Bulgarian former footballer who played as a midfielder.
 He played as a left winger but could also play as a left back.

 Career

 In September 2007 it was noticed that the Youth Academy forward Todor Kolev agreed the conditions of his first professional contract with the club which will be effective for five years.
 It was good news for the fans, because Todor he was expected as a great talent in the recent history of the club.

 His first official match was on 9 December 2007 against Vidima-Rakovski Sevlievo.
 The result of the match was 7:0 with a win for Cherno More.
 In this day Kolev scored his first goal – in the 75th minute from a penalty kick for 6:0.
 The forward played 10 matches in 2007–08 and scored 2 goals.

 On 30 June 2017, Kolev signed a 1-year contract with Montana.
 He left the club at the end of the season when his contract expired.
 In June 2018, Kolev returned to Dobrudzha Dobrich.